 There are some other types of seizures however, the above are the most common.
 Sometimes if a seizure has not been witnessed or doctors can’t ascertain whereabouts it started in the brain, it will be referred to as an unknown onset seizure.

 A person diagnosed with epilepsy will usually become familiar with the types of seizures they experience and their usual recovery time, this includes any medications they may need to take.
 In most cases, their seizures will last a similar length of time and stop by themselves.

 Status epilepticus is the name given to a seizure that lasts a very long time, usually five minutes or more, or when a person has a series of seizures without time to recover or regain consciousness in between.
 This is not common however it can happen with any type of seizure and it means that the person must seek medical attention.
 If status epilepticus occurs with a convulsive seizure this would warrant a medical emergency and urgent medical helped must be sourced.

 All epileptics seizure symptoms will be different, and it is very important to always discuss and review your epilepsy and the medications you are given with your medical professional regularly.

 Personal Alarms can Help

 If you have epilepsy it may be wise to consider a personal alarm.
-This way, if you suffer from any of the seizures mentioned above and you’re alone, you’ll be able to press your pendant button and send an alert call to our 24/7 Care Team.
+This way, if you suffer from any of the seizures mentioned above and you’re alone, you’ll be able to press your pendant button and send an alert call to our 24/7 Response Team.
 For added security, our fall detector will automatically detect when you’ve fallen to the ground and sends an alert without you needing to do anything.

 If you want to find out more about our service, please give our customer service team a call on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.